sudo-owen/perceptron/content.md

 Though it's both intuitive and easy to implement, the analyses for the Voted Perceptron do not extend past running it just once through the training set.
 However, we empirically see that performance continues to improve if we make multiple passes through the training set and thus extend the length of $W$.

 Below, you can see this for yourself by changing the number of iterations the Voted Perceptron runs for, and then seeing the resulting error rate.
+During the training animation, each hyperplane in $W$ is overlaid on the graph, with an intensity proportional to its vote.
+You can also hover a specific hyperplane to see the number of votes it got.
+Typically, the points with high vote are the ones which are close to the original line; with minimal noise, we'd expect something close to the original separating hyperplane to get most of the points correct.

 **DEMO GOES HERE**